 The trainee programme here at Oxford is specifically designed to provide professional library experience for graduates who are considering doing a Master’s degree in librarianship.
 Placements last for one year, running from September to August.
 The programme allows its trainees to get hands-on experience in an academic library whilst also receiving formal training which meets the standards of the SCONUL (Society of College, National, and University Libraries) code of practice.
 It is the largest library training scheme in the UK.

-Each year there are around a dozen placements available (though exact figures and placements vary year-to-year) spread between the Bodleian Libraries and various colleges.
-For the 2021-22 academic year, the placements are:
+Oxford is a great place for libraries with over 100 libraries in the city connected to the university!
+Each year there is around a dozen placements available (though exact figures and placements vary year-to-year) spread between the Bodleian Libraries and various colleges.
+For the 2023-24 academic year, the placements are:

 - All Souls College